scalatra/scalatra-website/_posts/2013-02-06-scalatra2-2-released.md

 There are a few breaking changes in 2.2:

 * AkkaSupport now uses an ExecutionContext instead of an ActorSystem
-* LiftJsonSupport has been removed in favor of Json4s
+* LiftJsonSupport has been removed in favor of [Json4s](http://json4s.org), which is a drop-in replacement
 * All the signatures of the methods that access values in the request or response now take an implicit request and/or response

 This last one is particularly important if you are making heavy use of Akka Futures from your routes.
 Scalatra now stores the request and response in a thread-local and when you use Futures you can't access those anymore.
 This stops you from inadvertantly closing a Future (which should contain only immutable data) over the servlet request (which is unavoidably mutable), and should make your programming experience safer and more enjoyable.